Paying for upgrades

 Upgrading your Cochlear Sound Processor is an exciting, rewarding and personal choice that deserves a unique and personalized journey.
 We are here to help you confidently select the best option for you.
 Contact us at 1-800-790-8737 to get started today.

-The Nucleus 7 Sound Processor is compatible with the Nucleus Profile Plus, Nucleus Profile Series, CI500 Series, CI24RE (Freedom) Series, CI24R, CI24M and CI22M implants.
+The Nucleus 8 Sound Processor is compatible with the Nucleus Profile Plus, Nucleus Profile Series, CI500 Series, CI24RE (Freedom) Series, CI24R and CI24M implants.
+The Nucleus 8 Sound Processor is not currently compatible with the Nucleus 22 Implant.

 The Kanso 2 Sound Processor is compatible with the Nucleus Profile Plus, Nucleus Profile Series, CI500 Series, CI24RE (Freedom) Series, CI24R and CI24M implants.
 The Kanso 2 Sound Processor will not be compatible with the Nucleus® 22 (N22) Implant due to the Kanso 2 Sound Processor's size and coil type.